adeeb18/spotify-score/backend/Users API/README.md

       "date_created": null
     }
     ```
     - Make sure to know what you **need** to pass in and what is optional.
-The fields that have "Optional" are not needed can have "null" in its place.
+The fields that have "Optional" are not needed and can have "null" in its place.